Someplace I have a better photo and I will post it if/when I find it.

 The horrible fire in Oakland, Dec.
 7th, 2016, was in a similar type space, but nobody had been responsible to keep things safe, clean and with proper electrical service.
 When that tragedy happened, it brought back memories of how it was avoided by my strict control.
 What a sad story that is.

 Talk about luck, this was just one more example of pure luck.
-Most everything in my life has had a huge element of luck.
+Nearly everything in my life has had a huge element of luck.